brexit scenario planning

 Brexit or no Brexit, all British companies dealing with the EU will have to consider changes in their corporate structure or operations.

-Ever since Brexit was announced in 2016, INCO Business Group has been a key figure for Brexit scenario planning, in the Dutch incorporation landscape.
+Ever since Brexit was announced in 2016, INCO Global Solutions has been a key figure for Brexit scenario planning, in the Dutch incorporation landscape.

-INCO Business Group has assisted over 100 Brexit entrepreneurs to establish a company in The Netherlands, or to apply for a VAT/EORI number to continue their international trading (and import/export) activities.
+INCO Global Solutions has assisted over 100 Brexit entrepreneurs to establish a company in The Netherlands, or to apply for a VAT/EORI number to continue their international trading (and import/export) activities.

 In 2018, INCO presented a Brexit strategy during the Going Global conference at Excel London, which was also covered by the Dutch national news channel (NOS - watch video).
-In October 2019 INCO Business Group joined forces with Economic Policy Group to host a Brexit Breakfast, to further inform British entrepreneurs about the possibilities of passporting their current business to The Netherlands.
+In October 2019 INCO Global Solutions joined forces with Economic Policy Group to host a Brexit Breakfast, to further inform British entrepreneurs about the possibilities of passporting their current business to The Netherlands.

 In November 2019, we expect several British entrepreneurs, which will be part of our Startup Day, incorporating their Dutch company (or branch registration) on the spot!